CSSUoB/TeX-Bot-Py-V2/README.md

 ## Deploying in Production

 The only supported way to deploy TeX-Bot in production is by using our pre-built [docker container](https://docs.docker.com/resources/what-container).
-It is [built automatically](.github/workflows/update-container-image.yaml) when new changes are made to [the `main` branch](https://github.com/CSSUoB/TeX-Bot-Py-V2/tree/main), and can be pulled from the [GitHub Container Registry](https://docs.github.com/packages/working-with-a-github-packages-registry/working-with-the-container-registry) with this identifier: [`ghcr.io/CSSUoB/tex-bot-py-v2:latest`](https://github.com/CSSUoB/TeX-Bot-Py-V2/pkgs/container/tex-bot-py-v2).
+It is can be pulled from the [GitHub Container Registry](https://docs.github.com/packages/working-with-a-github-packages-registry/working-with-the-container-registry) with this identifier: [`ghcr.io/CSSUoB/tex-bot-py-v2:latest`](https://github.com/CSSUoB/TeX-Bot-Py-V2/pkgs/container/tex-bot-py-v2).
 (An introduction on how to use a [docker-compose deployment](https://docs.docker.com/compose) can be found [here](https://docs.docker.com/get-started/08_using_compose).)
+See [**Versioning**](#versioning) for the full list of available version tags for each release.

 Before running the [container](https://docs.docker.com/resources/what-container), some [environment variables](https://wikipedia.org/wiki/Environment_variable) will need to be set.
 These can be defined in your [`compose.yaml`](https://docs.docker.com/compose/compose-application-model#the-compose-file) file.